 Jennifer W. Reynolds

-Currently a partner and director of commercial real estate firm Ward Properties, Jennifer has spent more than 28 years in the asset management business, most recently serving as vice chair and chief investment officer of Legg Mason Trust.
-Jennifer served as chair of the board of governors of the National Aquarium from 2011 to 2013, is past chair of the National Aquarium Foundation, Inc. and has been a board member since 1994.
-Jennifer currently serves as chair of the board of trustees of Dickinson College, for which she has been a trustee since 2000, and co-chaired the First in America capital campaign between 2006 and 2011.
+Currently a partner and director of commercial real estate firm Ward Properties, Jennifer has spent more than 28 years in the asset management business, most recently serving as vice chair and chief investment officer at Legg Mason Trust.
+Jennifer served as chair of the board of governors of the National Aquarium from 2011 to 2013, is past chair of the National Aquarium Foundation, Inc. and has been a member of the National Aquarium Board of Directors since 1994.
+Jennifer has been a trustee of Dickinson College since 2000, and currently serves as chair of the board of trustees.
+She co-chaired the First in America capital campaign at Dickinson College between 2006 and 2011.

 Dr. Enric Sala

-Enric is a National Geographic Explorer-in-Residence dedicated to restoring the health and productivity of the ocean.
+Enric is a National Geographic Explorer-in-Residence who is dedicated to restoring the health and productivity of the ocean.
 His more than 120 scientific publications are widely recognized and used for real-world conservation efforts such as the creation of marine reserves.
-Enric is currently working to help protect the last pristine marine ecosystems worldwide, and to develop new business models for marine conservation.
-He founded and leads National Geographic’s Pristine Seas, a project that combines exploration, research, and media to inspire country leaders to protect the last wild places in the ocean.
-To date, Pristine Seas has helped to create 13 marine reserves—some of which are the largest on the planet—covering an area of over 4.5 million square km.
+Enric is currently working to help protect the last pristine marine ecosystems in the world, and to develop new business models for marine conservation.
+He founded and leads National Geographic’s Pristine Seas, a project that combines exploration, research and media to inspire country leaders to protect the last wild places in the ocean.
+To date, Pristine Seas has helped to create 13 marine reserves—some of which are the largest on the planet—covering an area of more than 4.5 million square kilometers.

-Enric has received many awards, including 2008 Young Global Leader by the World Economic Forum, 2013 Research Award from the Spanish Geographical Society, 2013 Lowell Thomas Award from the Explorers Club, 2013 Hero Award from the Environmental Media Association.
+Enric has received many awards, including Young Global Leader by the World Economic Forum in 2008, the Research Award from the Spanish Geographical Society in 2013, the Lowell Thomas Award from the Explorers Club in 2013 and the Hero Award from the Environmental Media Association in 2013.
 He is a fellow of the Royal Geographical Society.
-Enric’s experience and scientific expertise contributes to his service on advisory boards of international organizations and governments.
+Enric’s experience and scientific expertise contribute to his service on advisory boards of international organizations and governments.

-Enric obtained his Ph.D. in Ecology from the University of Aix-Marseille, France, in 1996.
+Enric holds a doctorate in ecology from the University of Aix-Marseille, France.

 Toby Thompson, ex officio

 Toby Thompson serves as the vice president of equity and asset allocation at T. Rowe Price.
-Prior to joining the investment firm in 2010, he served as director of investments of the International Association of Machinists and Aerospace Workers (IAM) National Pension Fund.
-Before joining the IAM, Thompson was a principal with Brown Investment Advisory, an independent investment management firm with several locations along the East Coast and throughout the United Kingdom.
-In addition to supporting the National Aquarium’s Board of Directors, Thompson also serves as the chair of the National Aquarium Foundation, Inc. Thompson holds a Bachelor’s of science in business economics from Towson University and a Master’s degree in business administration from Loyola University Maryland.
+Prior to joining the investment firm in 2010, he served as director of investments at the International Association of Machinists and Aerospace Workers (IAM) National Pension Fund.
+Before joining the IAM, Toby was a principal with Brown Investment Advisory, an independent investment management firm with several locations along the East Coast and throughout the United Kingdom.
+In addition to supporting the National Aquarium’s Board of Directors, Toby also serves as the chair of the National Aquarium Foundation, Inc. Toby holds a bachelor’s of science in business economics from Towson University and a master’s degree in business administration from Loyola University Maryland.

 Chuck is currently the vice president of strategic partnerships and government relations for the United Way of Central Maryland.
-Prior to that, he was treasurer for Stephanie Rawlings-Blake’s campaign and has maintained close ties to the mayor and City Hall.
+Previously, he was treasurer for Stephanie Rawlings-Blake’s campaign and has maintained close ties to the mayor and Baltimore City Hall.
 Chuck is a longtime friend to the Aquarium, serving in the past as a valuable member of the Governance and Nominating Subcommittee.
-He also serves on the board for the CollegeBound Foundation and chairs the Multicultural Marketing Committee for the Baltimore Area Convention and Visitors’ Association Board of Directors.
+He also serves on the board for the CollegeBound Foundation and chairs the Multicultural Marketing Committee for the Baltimore Area Convention and Visitors Association Board of Directors.

 Tamika Langley Tremaglio

-Tamika is a Deloitte Advisory Principal and serves as Deloitte Financial Advisory Services LLP’s Greater Washington market leader and the local market liaison to the Regional Managing Partner.
-Tamika’s litigation consulting experience, which spans 20 years, includes participating in matters such as breach of contract, franchise disputes, lost profits, business interruption, intellectual property disputes, professional malpractice, health care and government contract compliance matters, personal injury, wrongful death, wrongful termination and bankruptcies, including claims relating to fraudulent conveyances and insolvency.
+Tamika is a Deloitte advisory principal and serves as Deloitte Financial Advisory Services LLP’s greater Washington market leader and the local market liaison to the regional managing partner.
+Tamika’s litigation consulting experience, which spans 20 years, includes participating in matters such as breach of contract, franchise disputes, lost profits, business interruption, intellectual property disputes, professional malpractice, health care and government contract compliance matters, personal injury, wrongful death and wrongful termination and bankruptcies, including claims relating to fraudulent conveyances and insolvency.

 Having served as an expert witness and as a monitor, Tamika has also assisted clients in the development of trial strategy as it pertains to damage, lost profits and forensic matters.
 Tamika has been a frequent lecturer on corporate governance and Sarbanes Oxley matters.